winitzki/scall/tutorial/programming_dhall.md

-# Advanced Functional Programming in System Fω using Dhall
+# Programming in System Fω using Dhall

 ## Preface